favitor/Image-Painting/README.md

 # Image-Painting
 ---Workin on---

-A simple tool that use image inpainting for end-users
+A simple tool for Image Inpainting for end-users

 ---Not Work Yet---